brootaylor/brootaylor-v2/src/_content/links/quantum-to-cosmos.md

 I've looked at this so many times now and never get sick of it.
 Brilliantly done.
 I've even subjected my wife and kids to it a few times 😬

-Here's hoping you get as much of a kick out of this I have.
+Here's hoping you get as much of a kick out of this as I have.